Mastercard/connect-android-sdk/README.md

 ## Manual

-* Clone the project: connect-sdk
+* Clone the Connect Android SDK project from [Github](https://github.com/Mastercard/connect-android-sdk)

 * On your Android project click on File > New > Import Module  > Select the path of connect sdk folder location > Finish